-The experience of multiple educational stressful events in their learning environment due to COVID-19 is a key risk factor for increased mental illness in the doctoral community.
-This could be explained by the uncertainty that the COVID-19 pandemic has caused to the students.
+Covid-19 is a key risk factor for increased mental illness in the doctoral community.
+This could be explained by the uncertainty that the Covid-19 pandemic has caused to the students.

-Keywords: COVID-19, doctoral students, educational experiences, mental health, stressful events
+Keywords: Covid-19, doctoral students, educational experiences, mental health, stressful events